lewagon/dotfiles/05-Rails/04-Rails-mister-cocktail/02-Watch-List/README.md

 - Adding `typed.js` to have some funky title on our home page.
 - Some nice [animate on scroll](https://michalsnik.github.io/aos/) animations for our bookmarks as we scroll down a list show page.
 - Using [jquery-bar-rating](http://antennaio.github.io/jquery-bar-rating/) to display stars instead of a normal input in the reviews form.

+Again, use Stimulus controllers when implementing JS in your app. ⚠️